anphase/pmn.nz/books.md

 * I love books like this that touch on a topic that we understand a lot about but also know less than there is to know about.
 * There are lots of:

-> * we don't fully understand why ...
+> * we don't fully understand why ...<br>
 > * the [function/mechanism] of [this processes/thing] is not yet known ...

+---

+#### A Primate's Memoir: A Neuroscientist’s Unconventional Life Among the Baboons
+{: #A_Primates_Memoir}

+--- by Robert Sapolsky

+_Thoughts so far_
+* fascinating tails and interesting facts about both baboons and people
+* Robert Sapolsky writes delightfully

 ---